-The good news, though, is that going through a contractor specialist means that contractors can often be offered a higher loan than permanent employees would.
+Going through a contractor specialist can sometimes mean that contractors can often be offered a higher loan than permanent employees would.

 Once contractors have chosen to opt for either a repayment or an interest-only mortgage, they then have a number of choices regarding the type of mortgage ‘product’ and resulting interest rate that is likely to be applied to their mortgage.

 Contractor mortgage products and interest rates